Michelle3334/battleships/README.md

 # Development
 * In order to access google sheets I needed to import the gspread module and credentials from the google.oauth2.service_account.
-* I need the battleship to be placed randomly on the game board, so for that functionality I imported the random library.
+* I wanted the battleship to be placed randomly on the game board, so for that functionality I imported the random library.

 # Testing
 ## Functionality testing